PromptAI/promptdialog/docs/tutorial/bot_action.md

   Chatbot: This is a text response
   Chatbot: The second response
   ```
-- tracker ：current user's tracker.
-By using `tracker.get_slot(slot_name)` access to slot value(that is, the value corresponding to the variable) ，latest user's message `tracker.latest_message`
+- tracker ：the current user's tracker.
+By using `tracker.get_slot(slot_name)` access to the slot value(that is, the value corresponding to the variable) ，the latest user's message `tracker.latest_message`
     ```python
       class BotCustomaction_test_tracker(Action):
           def name(self) -> Text: